 Tag Tips & Tricks

-Multi-tier tag conventions:
+Multi-tier tag conventions

 If you anticipate using tags actively we recommend pre-pending your tags with their tag type.
 For example, if you had a skill tag for java you'd use "skill - java" instead of "java" or "event - holiday party" instead of "holiday party".
 As your list of tags gets longer, this makes it easier to click-to-type to find tags from a longer lists.
 If it feels like your list of tags is getting out of hand and you don't know which way is up anymore, admins can edit, merge and delete tags on this page - it's never too late to edit your list and add multi-tier conventions to tags over time.

-Download lists of tagged candidates and send them email:
+Download lists of tagged candidates and send them email

 JobScore makes it easy to download information about candidates you've grouped together using tags and send them an email using any email client.
 For instance, you could tag people you want to invite to your holiday party with a "holiday" tag.
 When it's time to send out the invites just click the tag, download the list.
 Open up the downloaded .csv spreadsheet, select all of the email addresses and cut and paste them into your email program.
 When you send out your email blast make sure to add email@example.com to the bcc line in your email client - this way a copy of your email message will be added to each candidate's record in JobScore. (learn more about email inboxes here) Monthly or quarterly newsletters are a great way to keep candidates warm and engaged over time.

-Per-user tags, if you must:
+Per-user tags, if you must

 In our experience, it's best to create tags that everyone on your team understands and uses collaboratively, so we don't recommend creating tags that are only used by one specific user.
 However, if your team members insist on having personal tags, we recommend that you ask them to pre-pend their initials on their tags.
 For instance, if the user Buster Wegley wanted a bespoke tag for QuickBooks his tag would be "bw - QuickBooks" instead of just "QuickBooks."
 Again, we do not recommend using tags in this way as things can get unwieldy and confusing very quickly!

-Browser bookmarks are your friends:
+Browser bookmarks are your friends

 Have lists you want to use all the time?
 Click on a tag to see your list of tagged candidates and use your browser to bookmark the page.
 All tag list pages in JobScore are bookmarkable.
-When you make the bookmark, we recommend writing a longer description of what list is and what you are supposed to do with the candidates in the list... (for instance, if your tag is "email 2" for you on the "DevOps" tagged research project the name of your bookmark might be "DevOps: Sent 2nd outreach email") If you use tags extensively for sourcing projects these bookmarked lists can end up becoming the primary way you navigate through JobScore.
+When you make the bookmark, we recommend writing a longer description of the list is and what you are supposed to do with the candidates in the list...
+For instance, if your tag is "email 2" for you on the "DevOps" tagged research project the name of your bookmark might be "DevOps: Sent 2nd outreach email."
+If you use tags extensively for sourcing projects these bookmarked lists can end up becoming the primary way you navigate through JobScore.

 Tips on rolling-out and managing tags

-To kickoff or not to kickoff:
+To kickoff or not to kickoff

 If your company already uses tags in other systems (sales in your CRM, engineering in product planning, support in your ticket system) it's likely each team will have opinions about how they want to use tags.
 Tags in JobScore are deliberately flexible and universal to everyone in the company and are not customize-able for individual people or groups.